mirakc/mirakc/docs/config.md

 * command
   * A Mustache template string of a command to open the tuner
   * The command must output TS packets to `stdout`
+* time-limit (optional)
+  * A time limit in milliseconds
+  * Stop streaming if no TS packet comes from the tuner for the time limit
 * disabled (optional)
   * Disable the tuner